Suicide bomber kills 45 at volleyball match in Afghanistan

 He said most of the casualties were civilians.

-No one immediately claimed responsibility for Sunday's attack.
-The spokesman said around 50 more people were wounded.
+No one immediately claimed responsibility for Sunday's attack, in which provincial spokesman Afghan said the bomber walked into the crowd of spectators and detonated his explosive vest.

+"Sadly we have 45 people killed and around 50 others wounded in this suicide attack," the spokesman said.

-The Taliban and other jihadist militants have unleashed waves of suicide attacks in Afghanistan this year as foreign forces pull out after 13 years of war.
+The Taliban and other jihadist militants have unleashed waves of suicide attacks and assassinations in Afghanistan this year, as foreign forces pull out after 13 years of war.

 About 12,000 international troops will remain in Afghanistan next year to train and support Afghanistan's security forces.

-Paktika was the site of one of this year's deadliest attacks in July, when 89 people were killed by a bomb in a crowded market.
+Paktika was the site of one of this year's deadliest attacks on civilians in July, when 89 people were killed by a bomb in a crowded market.

-"It is an attack on sport itself and on the positive values it can bring to help build strong communities and foster peace and reconciliation around the world," he said in a statement.

-The Taliban banned public sports events as un-Islamic during their five-year rule before the 2001 U.S.-led intervention that toppled them from power after the Sept.
-11 terrorist attacks on U.S. cities.

-Paktika province has an active Afghan Taliban insurgent presence and lies along the porous border with Pakistan's North Waziristan region, used as a base by both the Haqqani militant network and the Pakistani branch of the Taliban.
+The province has an active Afghan Taliban insurgent presence and lies along the porous border with Pakistan's lawless North Waziristan region, used as a base by both the Haqqani militant network and the Pakistani branch of the Taliban.

-This year has been one of the bloodiest for Afghan civilians, according to the United Nations, which recorded nearly 5,000 deaths and injuries of civilians in the first half of the year.
+This year has been one of the bloodiest years of the war for Afghan civilians, according to the United Nations, which recorded nearly 5,000 deaths and injuries of civilians in the first half of the year.

+About three-quarters of those were blamed on the Taliban and its allies.

-(Additional reporting by Hamid Shalizi; Writing by Kay Johnson; Editing by Peter Graff)
+(Additional reporting by Hamid Shalizi; Writing by Kay Johnson; Editing by Maria Golovnina and Andrew Roche)